hassan0smp/SwissTronik-ERC20/README.md

-# Swisstronik Mint 100 ERC-20 tokens

-This project demonstrates deploying a Swisstronik contract and upgrading it using Hardhat and OpenZeppelin's upgrades plugin.
-It includes scripts to set and get messages from the deployed contract using Swisstronik's shielded transactions.
+# swisstronik-perc-20

+This repository contains a setup for deploying and interacting with an PERC-20 token on the Swisstronik testnet using Hardhat.
+The setup includes scripts for deploying the contract, minting tokens, and transferring tokens, utilizing encrypted transactions with Swisstronik.

 ## Prerequisites
+Ensure you have the following installed:

 - Node.js (v14.x or later)
 - npm (v6.x or later)